 Kitty Tube is an upscale “green” shelter molded from post consumer content consisting of recycled milk and detergent bottles.
 Kitty Tubes feature fitted insulation and an awning over the entranceway.
 Double insulation is available as well as custom heating pillows.
 They sleep 1-4 cats.
 Kitty Tube maintenance/cleaning.

-The K&H Thermo Outdoor Kitty House
+K&H Thermo Outdoor Kitty House

 Furhome Collective